By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 mapped value once the original future is successfully completed.

-ping futures in the same way you reason
+You can reason about mapping futures in the same way you reason

 val rateQuote = future {